chiku-samugari/papply/README.markdown

 not-fixed argument (expressed by `_` symbol) cannot be used multiple times because different appearance of `_` is recognized as different arguments.

-The anaphoras is a symbol whose name is `A` followed by a non-negative integer.
+An anaphora is a symbol whose name is `A` followed by a non-negative integer.
 In other words, a symbol whose name mathces to the regular expression below.

      A[1-9][0-9]* | A0